deepster/Airbnb-data-in-Tableau/README.md

 <img src="https://github.com/deepster/Tableau-Test-Run/blob/main/images/price_by_location.jpg" width="700" height="475"/>

 Adjusting the price filter, we can see where the more expensive listing are located.
-- it looks like the more expensive listings are located in Manhattan
+- In general the more expensive listings are located in Manhattan
-- it looks liked all of these listings are for entire houses so the price could be affected by the type of room for rent
+- All of these listings are for entire houses so the price could be affected by the type of room for rent
  - future analysis/next steps: could look at keeping the room types constant and see if there are any trends in price vs location

 ###### Which locations are more popular to stay at and how does this effect the price?